Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 illustrates how to use SimpleTimer to call a function which sends a heartbeat to the hardware watchdog.

-The following sketch - which should only be used for testing purposes - increases the delay between heartbeats so that the hardware watchdog will eventually force a reset:
+The following sketch - which should only be used for testing purposes - gradually increases the delay between heartbeats so that the hardware watchdog will eventually force a reset:

 https://github.com/Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/blob/main/Wemos_Examples/Wemos_force_Hardware_Watchdog_timeout_reset_example.ino